VishalNarayan/Paired/README.md

 <b>To run the application, download the zip file and open the file PairedDating.xcworkspace.
 Trying to run PairedDating.xcodeproj will result in an error.</b>

-I spent ten hours getting this application ready.
+I spent a total of ten hours getting this application ready.
 Given more time, here are some more updates I would pursue:
 <ul>
   <li>Allowing the user to add a photo to their profile</li>
   <li>Allowing the user to add a gender preference (i.e. stating whether they are looking for males, females, etc.)</li>